doodz/Doods.Xam.MonitorMyServer/README.md

 You can also use openmediavault rpc page over Http or Ssh.

-You can also use Synology cgi.
+You can also use Synology cgi over http.

 # Application Diagram